Last updated on January 25th, 2026 at 08:33 am

 1. APA Hotel Tokyo Itabashi Ekimae ⭐️⭐️⭐️

-The first time I’ve stayed in APA Hotel Tokyo Itabashi Ekiamae was four years ago and since then I’ve stayed there two more times.
-Here’s my short hotel review of APA Hotel Tokyo Itabash Ekimae.
+The first time I stayed in APA Hotel Tokyo Itabashi Ekiamae was four years ago, and since then, I’ve stayed there two more times.
+Here’s my short hotel review of APA Hotel Tokyo Itabashi Ekimae.

-This APA branded hotel is a few minutes walk to JR Itabashi station.
-It’s just two short stops from Shinjuku Station so very close and you’ll save money on hotels even though you’re paying for train travel.
+This APA branded hotel is a few minutes walk from JR Itabashi Station.
+It’s just two short stops from Shinjuku Station, so very close, and you’ll save money on hotels even though you’re paying for train travel.

-Granted the hotel hasn’t is a little dated, it’s still a clean place to enjoy visiting Tokyo.
+Granted, the hotel is a little dated, but it’s still a clean place to enjoy visiting Tokyo.

 APA Hotel Tokyo Itabashi Ekimae